 Thoughts on Art

 To speak of art is to speak of something both specific and abstract, a concept that has been attempted and failed to be defined many times before.
-However, there is one constant: art has no specific purpose.
+Yet, amidst this elusiveness, one principle holds true: art does not primarily serve a utilitarian or functional role.
 Its very being is its purpose.
 Any art piece with a function or purpose is not art, but rather, design.
 Furthermore, all art intends to communicate something.

 Language itself is limited in its ability to express certain things.
 As Wittgenstein once said, “The limits of my language means the limits of my world.”
 When we try to articulate our internal experiences, like emotions, we cannot be certain that we truly understand each other.
 When we say “I am sad,” what does that mean?
 We can describe external physical sensations that accompany our emotions, such as “I feel pressure in my chest.
 It feels dark inside me.
 I feel closed in.
 There is no hope.”
 But pressure, darkness, and confinement are all physical things, and we attempt to rephrase our internal sensations into something concrete and tangible.